-Following the recommendation of the audit committee, we were appointed by the Board of Directors in 2008 to audit the financial statements for the year ending 31

-December 2008 and subsequent financial periods.
-The period of total uninterrupted engagement including retenders and reappointments is 15 years, covering the years ending 31 December 2008 to 31 December 2022.
+Following the recommendation of the audit committee, we were appointed by the Board of Directors on 15 October 2014 to audit the financial statements for the year ending 31 December 2014 and subsequent financial periods.
+The period of total uninterrupted engagement including retenders and reappointments is 9 years, covering the years ending 31 December 2014 to 31 December 2022.
 We remain independent of the Company in accordance with the ethical requirements that are relevant to our audit of the financial statements in the UK, including the FRC's Ethical Standard as applied to listed public interest entities, and we have fulfilled our other ethical responsibilities in accordance with these requirements.
 The non-audit services prohibited by that standard were not provided to the Company.